learn-co-curriculum/react-lecture-1-starter/README.md

 ## SWBATs

 * Understand build tools and show how webpack works
-* Use historical context and the Mod 3 experience to explain why React and declarative programming is special
 * Start to understand the Virtual DOM
 * See what a React Component actually is (an object, made by a class or function)
 * Build custom components and see initial JSX